global-container-format/gcf-spec/resources/image.md

 Images that don't take advantage of layers must have the `Layer Count` type info field set to 1.
 Images that don't take advantage of mip-mapping must have the `Mip Level Count` type info field set to 1.

-Mip levels are stored in oder from the base (largest) level to the n-th (smallest) one.
+Mip levels are stored in order from the base (largest) level to the n-th (smallest) one.
 Each level dimension (width, height and depth) must be computed by the following formula:

 ```python
 round(max(1, x * 0.5 ** mip_level))